Meditations

 Close your eyes.

 With each breath in and each breath out, say the mantra ("peaceful" or “release”) in your head.
 Allow your thoughts to unwind without judgment or frustration.
 If thoughts return, come back to saying the mantra in your head.
 Anytime you meditate is useful.
+Signs of relaxation will include sighing, yawning, nasal drainage, teary eyes, burping, and an overall increasing sense of calm.

 Peek at your stopwatch when you think you may have gotten to about 20 minutes to see where you are at; keep going if you haven't hit 20 minutes.
 Perfectly fine to go over 20 minutes.
 Less jarring than using an alarm at 20 minutes.